abdullahbf/Pewlett_Hackard_Analysis/README.md

 ## Purpose/Objective:

-The purpose of this repository was to use PostgresSQL to analyze the employee data at "Pewlett Hackard" to gain insights about the employees retiring. "queries.sql" contains the initial queries used to create the tables and establish primary and foreign keys using "EmployeeDB.png" as reference.
+The purpose of this repository was to analyze the employee data at "Pewlett Hackard" and gain insights about the employees retiring using PostgresSQL. "queries.sql" contains the initial queries used to create the tables and establish primary and foreign keys using "EmployeeDB.png" as reference.
 "EmployeeDB.png" is an Entity Relationship Diagram created using "QuickDBD".
 "Employee_Database_Challenge.sql" contains the queries that were used to obtain the following data:

 1) Number of retirement age employees by most recent job title (excluding the people who have already left the company).